5 Ways to Reduce JUNK Mail

 Go to DMAchoice.org and create an account.
 Just a heads up- there’s a $2 fee for the service.
 Once in, you can easily remove yourself from all lists in just a few steps.
 It’s very user-friendly and simple to follow the steps!

 Go to optoutprescreen.com and complete the form.
 It does request your social security number, but you have the option of skipping that part.
-Again, this is where I hesitated.
-Had I not done my research, I wouldn’t have given my SSN, but because the Federal Trade Commission even recommends this, I went on with it.
+Because the Federal Trade Commission actually recommends this, I trust the website.

-If this was helpful to you, comment below and let me know.
-Or even better, be a good friend/sister/daughter/husband/etc and share it with peeps you love!
+If this is helpful to you, please comment below and let me know so I can keep resources like this coming your way.
+Or even better, be a good human and share it with peeps you love!
 We can all use a little less clutter in our lives. :)